|What are the prices of your puppies?

 What if the breeding does not produce any puppies?
 Can I get my deposit back?

 I can not control mother nature.
 Sometimes the breeding doesn't happen for whatever reason.
 I have no control over making a

 female dog take or stay pregnant.
-Dogs are pregnant for only about 63 days.
+Dogs are pregnant for only about 63-65 days.
 We try as hard as we can to make sure our

 females are as healthy as they can be so that they have a healthy litter.
 Some female dogs go through a false pregnancy and

 show all the signs of being pregnant and even gain weight and produce milk.
 But they never produce a litter of puppies.